p-bishop/testepaswmm/README.md

 1. **Read Dam Rating Curve (optional)**

 FEWS can export a dam rating curve in XML format as stage-discharge flow pairs.
-If an \&lt;inputRatingCurveFile\&gt; is provided in the run information file, the adapter recognizes this as a dam rating curve, and proceeds to update the &quot;Curves&quot; section of the EPASWM model input file (see step 5).
-Only a single rating curve for each location (\&lt;locationID\&gt;) is allowed.
+If an <inputRatingCurveFile> is provided in the run information file, the adapter recognizes this as a dam rating curve, and proceeds to update the &quot;Curves&quot; section of the EPASWM model input file (see step 5).
+Only a single rating curve for each location (<locationID>) is allowed.

-- File path: Defined by \&lt;inputRatingCurveFile\&gt; in run\_info.xml
+- File path: Defined by <inputRatingCurveFile> in run_info.xml

 - File contents (example):